Connections and reverse engineering

 Let’s say we have two simple collections in our MongoDB.
 “Buyer” collection contains documents similar to this one:

-And “Cart” collection contains documents that have a nested structure and a reference to the buyer collection:
+And “Cart” collection contains documents that have a reference to the buyer collection:

 The result – a visualization of the MongoDB database structure

-If you establish the connection to your MongoDB Atlas database and execute reverse engineering, Moon Modeler will detect the collections, references, and nested documents and visualize the structure in a form similar to an ER diagram (entity relationship diagram).
+If you establish the connection to your MongoDB Atlas database and execute reverse engineering, Moon Modeler will detect the collections, references and visualize the structure in a form similar to an ER diagram (entity relationship diagram).

 Where to find the connection string to MongoDB Atlas?